fpamadeo/fpamadeo/README.md

 # Hello!
 Hi!
 Hey!

 ## At Work
- ### I am a Full Stack developer who has a proven track record of finding user-centric solutions for complex problems.
+ ### I am a Full Stack developer who has a proven track record of architecturing user-centric systems for complex  real-life processes.
 ## At Life
 ### I tend to enjoy everything under the sun, including, but not limited to: hiding from it and working on personal projects; strategy JRPGs; and concerts.
 <!--